-On February 23, 2017, the MTA Board approved a revision to the CPRB portion of the capital programs for the years covering 2015-2019, adding \$119 transferred from prior capital programs to support additional investment projects.
-The revised 2015-2019 capital programs now provide \$29,575 in capital expenditures, of which \$15,849 relates to ongoing repairs of, and replacements to, the transit system operated by MTA New York City Transit and MaBSTOA and the rail system operated by MTA Staten Island Railway; \$5,275 relates to ongoing repairs of, and replacements to, the commuter system operated by MTA Long Island Rail Road and MTA Metro-North Railroad; \$4,956 relates to the expansion of existing rail networks for both the transit and commuter systems to be managed by MTA Capital Construction; \$263 relates to Planning and Customer Service; \$376 relates to MTA Bus Company initiatives; and \$2,856 relates to the ongoing repairs of, and replacements to, MTA Bridges and Tunnels facilities.
+As last approved by the CPRB, the revised 2015-2019 Capital Programs for the Transit and Commuter systems provided \$26,719 in capital expenditures, of which \$15,849 relates to ongoing repairs of, and replacements to, the transit system operated by MTA New York City Transit and MaBSTOA and the rail system operated by MTA Staten Island Railway; \$5,275 relates to ongoing repairs of, and replacements to, the commuter system operated by MTA Long Island Rail Road and MTA Metro-North Railroad; \$4,956 relates to the expansion of existing rail networks for both the transit and commuter systems to be managed by MTA Capital Construction; \$263 relates to Planning and Customer Service; and \$376 relates to MTA Bus Company initiatives.
+The revised 2015-2019 MTA Bridges and Tunnels Capital Program, as last approved by the MTA Board in May 2017, provided for \$2,940 in capital expenditures for ongoing repairs of, and replacements to, MTA Bridges and Tunnels facilities.

-The combined funding sources for the revised 2015-2019 MTA Capital Programs and the 2015-2019 MTA Bridges and Tunnels Capital Program, include \$5,929 in MTA Bonds, \$2,856 in MTA Bridges and Tunnels dedicated funds, \$8,336 in funding from the State of New York, \$6,875 in Federal Funds, \$2,492 from City Capital Funds, \$1,925 in pay-as-you-go (PAYGO) capital, \$600 from asset sale/leases, and \$562 from Other Sources.
+The combined funding sources for the revised 2015-2019 MTA Capital Programs and the 2015-2019 MTA Bridges and Tunnels Capital Program, include \$5,929 in MTA Bonds, \$2,940 in MTA Bridges and Tunnels dedicated funds, \$8,336 in funding from the State of New York, \$6,875 in Federal Funds, \$2,492 from City Capital Funds, \$1,925 in pay-as-you-go ("PAYGO") capital, \$600 from asset sale/leases, and \$562 from Other Sources.

-At March 31, 2017, \$6,003 had been committed and \$1,314 had been expended for the combined 2015-2019 MTA Capital Programs and the 2015-2019 MTA Bridges and Tunnels Capital Program.
+At June 30, 2017, \$7,918 had been committed and \$1,939 had been expended for the combined 2015-2019 MTA Capital Programs and the 2015-2019 MTA Bridges and Tunnels Capital Program.

 2010-2014 Capital Program - Capital programs covering the years 2010-2014 for: (1) the commuter railroad operations of the MTA conducted by MTA Long Island Rail Road and MTA Metro-North Railroad (the "2010-2014 Commuter Capital Program"), (2) the transit system operated by MTA New York City Transit and its subsidiary, MaBSTOA, the MTA Bus Company, and the rail system operated by MTA Staten Island Railway (the "2010-2014 Transit Capital Program") were originally approved by the MTA Board in September 2009.
 The capital programs were subsequently submitted to the CPRB in October 2009.
 This plan was disapproved by the CPRB, without prejudice, in December 2009 allowing the State Legislature to review funding issues in their 2010 session.
 The capital program for the toll bridges and tunnels operated by MTA Bridges and Tunnels (the "2010-2014 MTA Bridges and Tunnels Capital Program") was approved by the MTA Board in September 2009 and was not subject to CPRB approval.
 The MTA Board approved the revised plan for the Transit and Commuter systems on April 28, 2010 and CPRB approval of the five-year program of projects was obtained on June 1, 2010.
-The approved CPRB program fully funded only the first two years (2010 and 2011) of the plan, with a commitment to come back to CPRB with a funding proposal for the last three years for the Transit and Commuter Programs.
-On December 21, 2011, the MTA Board approved an amendment to the 2010-2014 Capital Program for the Transit, Commuter and Bridges and Tunnels systems that fund the last three years of the program through a combination of self-help (efficiency improvements and real estate initiatives), participation by our funding partners, and innovative and pragmatic financing arrangements.
+The approved CPRB program fully funded only the first two years (2010 and 2011) of the plan, with a commitment to come back to CPRB with a funding proposal for the last three years for the Transit and

+Commuter Programs.
+On December 21, 2011, the MTA Board approved an amendment to the 2010-2014 Capital Program for the Transit, Commuter, and Bridges and Tunnels systems that fund the last three years of the program through a combination of self-help (efficiency improvements and real estate initiatives), participation by our funding partners, and innovative and pragmatic financing arrangements.
 On March 27, 2012, the CPRB deemed approved the amended 2010-2014 Capital Programs for the Transit and Commuter systems as submitted.